Administering the Atlassian Companion App

 On this page:

-Install the Atlassian Companion app
+Download and install the Atlassian Companion app

 To edit files, users need to install the Atlassian Companion app and have it running in the background.
 The first time a user selects 'Edit with' in file preview, we prompt them to download and install the app.
 See Edit Files for details.